Swordsmen and Sorcerers' Guild of America: History

 Carter and SAGA created and sponsored the Gandalf Awards administered by the annual World Science Fiction Convention according to the Hugo Award procedures.
 From 1974 to 1981 the Gandalf Grand Master Award was annually presented to one person for life achievement in high fantasy writing.
-(The first recognized J. R. R. Tolkien, deceased one year earlier, and SAGA members won the next four, and the last three winners never became members.)
+(The first recognized J. R. R. Tolkien, deceased one year earlier, SAGA members won the next four, and the last three winners never became members.)
 The Gandalf Award for Book-Length Fantasy was conferred in 1978 and 1979 upon one book published during the previous calendar year.
 It was dropped by Worldcon because it partly duplicated the Hugo Award for Best Novel.

 With the collapse of Carter’s health in the 1980s the anthology series, the Gandalf award, and likely SAGA itself all went into abeyance.

 Membership

 Membership was extended by invitation to selected living heroic fantasy authors.
 Most early members were celebrated more for their science fiction writings than for fantasy, but SAGA membership depended solely on fantasy credentials.
 Early members and the works that formed the basis of their membership included: